bjaan/AMPi-Display/README.md

 * [Fabric Adhesive Tape](https://www.aliexpress.com/item/4000235805659.html)
 * [Kapton Tape](https://www.aliexpress.com/item/4001221342106.html)
 * Hot glue (sorry, not sorry) to hold the VU-meter and Micro-SD Card Holder *strongly* in place, later rework required
-* Speakers - I used a pair of repaired German 3-way HECO/Summit/Hans G. Hennel speakers marked "Hifi-Stereo-Box LX90" from the 70's or early 80's (SUMMIT brand is on the crossover print only, no external brand name is left) with these specifications: "60/90W 22..20000Hz 4 Ohm"
+* Speakers - we used a pair of repaired German 3-way HECO/Summit/Hans G. Hennel speakers marked "Hifi-Stereo-Box LX90" from the 70's or early 80's (SUMMIT brand is on the crossover print only, no external brand name is left) with these specifications: "60/90W 22..20000Hz 4 Ohm"

 ![Back Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display-Interface/main/firstprototype-back.jpg)